MikkelAbildgaard/All-mini-ex/mini_ex(5)/readme.md

 functionality.
 It seems as my editor wouldn't use the different functions, which i intended.

 The materiality of text/intercace and our understanding of the “textual character” of the found text.

+The text highly outlines the difference in materiality in account to literature.
+As humans we have a hard time accepting the fact of electronic literature.
+Our ability to understand and analyze often comes from feeling objects - such as "normal literature".
+Besides this, editing electronic literature is also an element to take in perspective.
+Are hard copys more trustworthy?